Back in stock! Our new Hemp Bedding is all natural, hyper-absorbent, and long-lasting.

 Genetics, feather coverage, age, weight, and flock maintenance all affect a chicken’s heat tolerance.
 Chicken breeds that have large combs and wattles and are lightly feathered are more heat tolerant then heavily feathered chicken breeds.
 As a chicken ages, it becomes more susceptible to ailments and more sensitive to environmental changes, such as an increase in temperatures.

-lethargic chicken sitting on a table
+chicken sitting on table

 8 Signs of Heat Stress